endoflife-date/endoflife.date/products/neo4j.md

 ---

-> [Neo4j](https://neo4j.com/) is a high-performance graph database with with a friendly query
+> [Neo4j](https://neo4j.com/) is a high-performance graph database with a friendly query
 > language and ACID transactions.

 Neo4j has separate policies for different versions.